Monday, February 8, 2016

 Kinklings, Fastnachts, Donuts

-Tomorrow I am off to get some kinklings in Frederick, Maryland, which are what the light, square, potato flour faschnauts or donuts are called, and only found in that area.
+Tomorrow I am off to get some "kinklings" in Frederick, Maryland, which are what the light, square, potato flour faschnauts or doughnuts are called, and only found in that area.

-The three Fast nacht pictures were taken at Landis Valley Village & Farm Museum in Lancaster, with the marvelous Tom Martin leading the gang of cooks.
-Tom's recipe, in The Landis Valley Cookbook, uses mashed potatoes, yeast, etc.
+The three Fastnacht pictures (round donuts) were taken at Landis Valley Village & Farm Museum in Lancaster, with the marvelous Tom Martin leading the gang of hearth cooks/friends during the annual Cookie Bake Day.
+Tom's recipe, in The Landis Valley Cookbook, used mashed potatoes, yeast, etc.

 "FAST NACHT KUCHEN" (DOUGHNUTS)